The Handbags Desk

 Polène Numéro Un Nano Tote — Monochrome Camel

 Polène’s Numéro Un is the closest a mid-market bag has come to matching Row’s proportions and leather.
 Full-grain smooth calfskin, no logo, structured but not stiff.
 The Nano is the 15" laptop size.
-Ages into a soft slump after six months — which is the point.
-Sold direct from Paris with an 8-to-12-week shipping wait; worth the patience.
+The direct-from-brand route can involve longer delivery windows, so confirm timing and duties at checkout before relying on it for a specific date.

 Best for